rajat2502/StandNote/CONTRIBUTING.md

 ### Setting things up

-To set up the development environment, follow the instructions in README.
+To set up the development environment, follow the instructions in [README.md](https://github.com/rajat2502/StandNote#how-to-get-started-locally).

 ### Finding something to work on